 The ability to be able to identify with another individual is a key component of what makes us human.
 Mirrored behaviours start in early infancy, with the mimicking of facial expressions and body movements of parents and carers.
 Such behaviours are highly related to the concept of compassion.

-In my humble opinion, I feel that it is virtues such as love and compassion for others that drive us to continue in the most difficult of situations.
+In my humble opinion, I feel it is virtues such as love and compassion for and from others that drive us to continue in the most difficult of situations.

 “You must not hate those who do wrong or harmful things; but with compassion, you must do what you can to stop them — for they are harming themselves, as well as those who suffer from their actions” Dalai Lama.